ZONESTAR3D/Slicing-Guide/PrusaSlicer/PrusaSlicerGuide_M4.md

 ### Step 7: Set parameters for "wipe tower"
 You may notice that a square will appear in the sliced figure, which is called "Wipe tower" in PrusaSlicer.
 Because for the multi-color printer, while switching extruders, there are still the previous color filaments inside the hotend, it need to be clean before printing another color.
 ![](pic/wipe_tower.png)
 In order to obtain better cleaning effect and minimize to waste filament, we can set the purging volume according to different colors.
 Please see the following table, the columns shows the previous extruder and the rows shows the next extruder to be printed.
 When we change from the extruder with lighter color filament to the extruder with darker color filaments, we can set a smaller "purging volume".
-On the contrary, when we change from the extruder with darker color filaments to the extruder with darker color filament, we need to set a bigger "purging volume".
+On the contrary, when we change from the extruder with darker color filaments to the extruder with lighter color filament, we need to set a bigger "purging volume".
 ![](pic/slicingM4-2.png)
 ### Step 8: Slicing
 ![](pic/slicing_go.png)